-The federal regulations define a human subject as “a living individual about whom an investigator (whether professional or student) conducting research (1) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) Obtains, uses, studies, analyzes, or generates indentifiable private information or identifiable biospeciments” (45 CFR 46.102(e)(1)(2))
+The federal regulations define a human subject as “a living individual about whom an investigator conducting research obtains (1) information or biospecimens through intervention or interaction with the individual and uses, studies, or analyzes the information or biospecimens or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens” (45 CFR 46.102(f)(1)(2)).

 - “Living individual” refers to data (information or biospecimens) collected from living subjects.
 For example, research using data from the 1880 Census would not be human subjects research.